 5. Set Restriction Enzyme Cut Sites

-If use restriction enzyme cut sites in your primer, add 3 to 5 bases to the 5’ end of the cut site.
+If using restriction enzyme cut sites in your primer, add 3 to 5 bases to the 5’ end of the cut site.
 This is known as the leader sequence and allows for more efficient enzyme cutting.
 You can easily find restriction enzyme cut sites via Benchling using criteria such as enzyme names or number of cut sites.

 6. End Stability

 Primer end stability is the maximum ΔG value of the five bases from the 3’ end of the primer, or the maximum ΔG value of where the primer should bind.
 A stable 3’ end (a more negative ΔG) will help reduce false priming.
 Read more about Gibbs Free Energy (ΔG) below.

 What to Avoid When Designing Primers for PCR

 In order to achieve successful DNA amplification, it’s imperative to understand how to design a primer and start off with the right primer pair.
 Here are some primer tips and characteristics you should consider when designing primers.

 Avoid runs of four or more of a single base (e.g., ACCCCC), or four or more dinucleotide repeats (e.g., ATATATATAT) as they will cause mispriming.

 Cross homology is seen when the primer designed is homologous to other regions of the template strand, and the outcome is amplification of other genes outside the region of interest.
 Cross homology is generally avoided by sending the sequence of your designed primers to test its specificity against genetic databases.
 By sending primers through the NCBI BLAST software, as you easily can on Benchling, you can identify regions of significant cross homologies, helping you avoid them in primer design.